AML/CFT State Ordinance

-The AML/CFT State Ordinance for the Prevention of Money Laundering and and Combating of Terrorism Financing came into force on June 1st 2011.
+The State Ordinance for the Prevention and Combating of Money Laundering and Terrorist Financing (AML/CFT State Ordinance) came into force on June 1st 2011.

 The purpose for the AML/CFT State Ordinance is to establish regulations to protect financial institutions and designated non-financial service providers from criminal activity with regard to money laundering and terrorism financing.